-- A short cooling off period outside of the classroom (no more than 2-5 minutes) - The confiscation of a student's personal item which is breaking school rules, providing a distraction or creating a possible health and safety challenge (e.g. mobile phone, headphones, wrong sized ball).
-These should normally be returned at the end of the day by collecting from Pastoral Support/Pupil Reception apart from repeat offenders where the confiscation may last for a longer period of time - Asking students to come back at breaktime for a short period (e.g. to re-sit a test) - Removal from lessons by the Head of Department (in consultation with a senior leader).
+- The School can confiscate a pupil's property as a disciplinary sanction where behaviour falls below expectations, or where the item poses a risk to health, safety, or the orderly running of the School. - The decision to confiscate must be reasonable and proportionate, taking into account the individual circumstances and the nature of the item. - In particular, E-Scooters are not permitted to be ridden to, from, or on the School site.
+Where pupils bring an E-Scooter onto the premises, the School will confiscate the E-Scooter under this authority. - Retention and disposal of confiscated items will also be conducted reasonably.
+In the case of E-Scooters, they will be returned only to parents or carers, not directly to pupils.
+This ensures a responsible handover and supports the School's position on safe conduct. - Where other items are confiscated (e.g. mobile phones, headphones, vaping materials), the School reserves the right to determine whether the item will be returned to the pupil at the end of the day or to a parent/carer, particularly for repeat offences.
+Mobile phones which are to be returned at the end of the day, can be collected by pupils from pupil reception. - Asking students to come back at breaktime for a short period (e.g. to re-sit a test) - Removal from lessons by the Head of Department (in consultation with a senior leader).
 This should not become the norm and should be used as a short-term solution (e.g. whilst conflict is being investigated).
 In some circumstances it may be necessary to move the student permanently to a new class for the benefit of their learning and others - Working in isolation in pastoral support.
-This is typical when a serious issue is being investigated, as a sanction after an incident or when a student refuses to comply with instructions from a member of staff - Meetings with parents or carers - School based community service, for example supporting our site staff.
-This is typically where the offence links to this sanction (e.g. vandalism) - Requiring the student to rectify or pay for the damage caused - Academic Head of Year Report - Suspensions.
+This is typical when a serious issue is being investigated, as a sanction after an incident or when a student refuses to comply with instructions from a member of staff - Telephone communication and/or meetings with parents or carers to discuss issues and share concerns - School based community service, for example supporting our site staff.
+This is typically where the offence links to this sanction (e.g. vandalism) - Requiring the student to rectify or pay for the damage caused - Academic Head of Year Report

+- Senior Leadership Team Report - Suspensions.
 These can only be issued by the Headteacher and are for more serious breaches of the school's code of conduct or if other strategies for managing low level disruption have not been successful.
 The school has a clear line on behaviour.
 Vaping offences and fighting are always sanctioned by suspensions - Permanent Exclusions.
-These can only be issued by the Headteacher and more details are available within the Exclusion policy.
+These can only be issued by the Headteacher and more details are available within the Exclusion policy. - •